dhelmr/data-mining-upv/README.md

 python run_evaluation.py --src resources/results/tweets_test_vecs600.vec
 ```

-## Generate textfiles with the tweets for each cluster
+## Generate text files with the tweets for each cluster

 With `cluster_to_tweets.py` it is possible to apply a clustering result on the original (raw) tweets.
 It generates a text file for each cluster containing the original tweets of the instances that are assigned to this cluster.